cazterk/hello-kotlin/README.md

-# My Welcome to Kotlin
+# My welcome to Kotlin
 - basics in kotlin